ivosturm/GoogleMapsCustomMarkerReact/README.md

 	* For Position: Latitude / Longitude attributes: required format: Decimal
 	* For Editing of Position: Lat Attribute (for updates) / Lng Attribute (for updates)
 	* For Reverse geocoding (retrieving addresses when dragging marker): Formatted Address
+	* Appearance: Enum attribute / Color + Symbol + Size attribute:
+		* If Enum attribute is selected, configure 'Enum based marker images' as well.
+The can be free format; doesn't need predefined values.
+The enumeration key used in the attribute does have to agree with the 'Enum key' of the configured 'Enum based marker images'.
-	* Appearance: Enum attribute / Color + Symbol + Size attribute: If Enum attribute is selected, configure 'Enum based marker images' as well.
-If no Enum attribute selected then configure at least Color and Symbol attribute and optional the Size attribute.
+		* If no Enum attribute selected then configure at least Color and Symbol attribute and optional the Size attribute.
+			* Symbol attribute; please use an enumeration attribute with possible keys: 'MARKER','CIRCLE','DIAMOND','TRAINGLE','STAR','CROSS'.
+			* Size attribute; please use an enumeration attribute with possible keys: 'XXS','XS','S','M','L'

 * All other features
 	1. Legend